 Please contact Dr. Butler if you are unable to locate one of the publications listed below.

-Burke, T. J., Randall, A. K., Corkery, S. A., Young, V, J., & Butler, E. A. (in press).
+Burke, T. J., Randall, A. K., Corkery, S. A., Young, V, J., & Butler, E. A. (2013).
 "You’re going to eat that?"
 Relationship processes and conflict among mixed weight couples.
 Journal of Social and Personal Relationships.

 Randall, A. K., Corkery, S. A., Deepti, D., Kamble, S. V., & Butler, E. A. (in press).
 “We’re having a good (or bad) day”: Differences in emotional synchrony in married couples in the United States and India.
 Family Science